 Appendix III: CAA ethics officers

-The ESC of CAA International will select three past or current CAA members for the roles of CAA Ethics Officers.
-The officers will stay in function for a period of three years.
+The ESC of CAA International will select six past or current CAA members for the roles of CAA Ethics Officers.
+Officers will serve three year terms.
+The ESC may invite officers to serve a second term (or a maximum of six years) and terms will be staggered to help maintain continuity when new officers are appointed.
 The ethics officers will be co-opted members of the CAA Steering Committee.
 Multiple officers are selected for this post to account for the case where a breach of the CAA ethics policy concerns one of the officers.
 The appointed officers should not all be of the same gender.

 Tasks of the CAA ethics officers: